Blog: Towards a greener Leicestershire part 1: Tunde Sobola, green entrepreneur9 June 2021

 (originally published 28 May 2021)

-Business Gateway has a series of Zero Carbon webinars running in May and June.
-It has also launched a unique green initiative with Zellar to enable 100 Leicestershire businesses to measure their carbon emissions and take action to reduce them.
-In this series of articles, we’re looking at businesses in Leicestershire who are already working in an environmentally friendly way.
+Business Gateway has launched a unique green initiative with Zellar to enable 100 Leicestershire businesses to measure their carbon emissions and take action to reduce them.
+In this series of articles, we’re looking at businesses in Leicestershire that are already working in an environmentally friendly way.

 Tunde Sobola is a born entrepreneur with green issues at the heart of his business – or businesses, as he has more than one.
 First is a cleaning company (www.greenheartclean.co.uk) that only uses eco-friendly and sustainable products, which Tunde founded while still a student at Loughborough University and second, a retail operation (online and on the High Street) that supplies eco-friendly cleaning and other goods on the principles of zero waste (www.thecleaningcabinet.co.uk).

 Did you always plan for your business to be sustainable and eco-friendly?

 “Yes, I’ve been interested in this for a long, long time.
 I’m not a fanatic but I am passionate about it.
 People just want convenience and for the sake of convenience, I think, people have lost touch with the cost to the environment.
 If we allow ourselves to connect with what’s happening, we can present a better solution.